Frayser home robbed at gunpoint with 5 kids inside

 The victim’s two sons were asleep in their bedroom.
 One of his daughters was sleeping in the living room, and the other daughter was asleep in her room.

-MPD says the suspects left the house and fired one shot into the air.
+MPD said when the suspects left the house they fired one shot into the air.

 Once police arrived, they saw a red Nissan Rogue driving away quickly.
 They chased the car to the intersection of Edenburg Drive and St. Elmo Avenue, where the vehicle wrecked.